johncarey70/uc-integration-kaleidescape/README.md

 This software may contain bugs that could affect system stability.
 Please use it at your own risk!

 This integration driver allows control of a **Kaleidescape Video Player** device.
 A media player and remote entity are exposed to the Remote core.
+At this time only one player is supported, if you have multiple players
+I suggest you either remove the other players from the network while configuring the one you want, or use manual setup.

 ## Supported media player attributes